JMorris1575/christmas16/docs/building.rst

 It was because there was nothing in the Branch model yet.
 I added Branch 1, with sequence = "1 " (note, no comma), and after correcting an error in the template (which I think I had already corrected at the rectory) displayed properly.

+I tried to repeat the process on the rectory computer and had a great deal of difficulty. ``makemigrations`` would work as expected but ``migrate`` didn't find any migrations.
+So, after deleting ``story_story`` and ``story_branch`` in the local database, I could not create them anew with ``migrate``.
+I don't know why not.
+I finally managed to recreate them in **pgAdminIII** by:

+#.
+Copying the SQL instructions from the computer at home,

+#.
+Pasting them into pgAdminIII's SQL editor (if that's what they call it),

+#.
+Creating a couple of new sequences: ``story_storyline_id_seq`` and ``story_branch_id_sequence`` by right-clicking on
+   ``Sequences`` and selecting ``New Sequence...``,

+#.
+Then clicking on the "Play" button (actually "Execute query") to create each table

+I hate to think about what this might be like when changing the online database.
+Maybe not so bad if it doesn't already have any database entries for the story app.
+If it does, however, perhaps I should simply change the Story model's name to StoryLine and leave the old Story table in the database unused.
+Just let ``makemigrations`` and ``migrate`` do things in their own way.

 Adding New Users